Best Wide Receivers in Philadelphia Eagles History

 In the last three years of his career, Pihos led the league in receptions all three years.
 In 1953, the year after his 12-catch season, Pihos led the league in every statistical category with 63 receptions for 1,049 yards and 10 touchdowns.
 Even more amazingly, this was done in a 12 game season.
 Pihos currently sits 6th all-time in franchise history for both reception and yards, in a time where running was the first and primary offensive strategy.

-Pihos helped to change the league towards a passing league.
+Pihos helped to change the league into a passing league.
 He and the Eagles showed that throwing the ball could be a winning formula and helped to change the world of football forever.
 In his time with the Eagles, he went to six Pro Bowls, was a five-time All-Pro, won two NFL Championships, and led the league in receptions three times and yards twice.
 He was the original go-to receiver in the NFL and his impact helped lead him to the Hall of Fame in 1970 and to be selected for the NFL All-1940's Team.

 - 373 receptions